At 2 a.m., a FaceTime ring wakes us up from sleep. It’s Erin, our daughter.

 Once or twice, during our FaceTime chats, I watched Erin clutch and even jab at her chest as she tried to convey her anger and sadness, and I felt my chest fist up right along with her, worried for that particular space inside her, a space I used to feel was filled with a special happiness.
 Erin has always opened her heart wide to the world.
 As a toddler, on visits to the playground, she’d let go of my hand as soon as she could and sprint toward the nearest group of play-savvy children.
 Teammates elected her captain of her junior high soccer team, and one high-school teacher made a point of telling me that on a number of occasions she’d stuck up for a particularly troubled boy when other kids were picking on him.
 I, on the other hand, was an awkward child, more likely to be the kid picked on than captain of anything, and my awkwardness made me too guarded at times to enjoy what other kids my age had to offer.
 It kills me that Erin’s enormous heart is what pains her now.

 It’d help my state of mind to be able to say that having a broken heart is just an unavoidable part of everyone’s experience.
-But my wife, her best friend, my mother and mother-in-law, and the best man at my wedding all denied having had the experience.
+But every semester, several of my Love Stories students make a point of telling me that they’ve never had a broken heart.
+At first, I thought they were just young, but then several years ago, I started asking around.
+My wife, her best friend, my mother and mother-in-law, and the best man at my wedding all denied having had the experience.
 I asked my best woman friend, a woman whose heart I was sure I had broken, and she said no; no man had ever been given the power to break her heart.
 Apparently, heartbreak is not a universal experience.
 And given that a sense of brokenheartedness is so close to the surface in me, I can’t help but wonder if, along with bad love-karma, I’ve somehow passed along some terrible predisposition.
 Is what makes us vulnerable to broken hearts something about openness?
 Sensitivity?
 Stupidity?
 Might there be some bit of DNA or education or emotional inoculation I could’ve passed along to immunize Erin’s heart?
 Was there a way to raise her so that she’d be impervious to love turned sour?

 A week goes by without Erin contacting us.
 And then there’s a call in which she doesn’t once mention He-Who-Must-Not-Be-Named.
 We watch, my wife and I, and hope she finds an opening in the clouds.
 But even as we watch, we watch differently.
 My wife, Lisa, who’s never had a love affair that eventually led to a broken heart, has confidence Erin’s trouble will pass.
 But as I slowly work and rework my own memories, I’m not so sure.